djrobinson/visualize-lightning/README.md

 LND_CERT_PATH=/path/to/a/tls.cert
 IPSTACK_API_KEY=apikeyfromipstack
 ```
 9.  `knex migrate:latest --env development`
 10.  `yarn start`

 **Terminal 2**

 11.  `cd visualize-lightning/web`
 12.  `yarn`
 13.  `yarn serve`

 **Populate DB with LND `describegraph` info & gather IP locations**

 14. Open the app at http://localhost:8080
-15. Clic the "Data" tab
+15. Click the "Data" tab
 16. Click the "Describe Graph" button
 17. Go back to the map, verify that nodes and channels show up on the map and in the side pane